 Every large city around the world has some architectural monuments which differentiates it from other cities.
 These monuments are so strongly associated with the cities that it’s possible to recognize them just with a simple silhouette.

 In Yoni Alter’s project Shapes of Cities you can explore the overlapping outlines of many buildings.
 The artist used different colors to enable you to distinguish one from another, and the result is a flashy collection of city postcards.
 It might be a fun game to try to recognize a city from its shapes.
 Try it out! (tts)

 9. What Would Responsive TV Look Like?

 What if your TV responded to your viewing habits, adapted to the screen size and even detected your accessibility needs?
 For one, you might never get off your couch, but you might also leave your kids in front of the TV without being too worried about nightmares over bedtime.

 There is probably nothing more inspiring than watching other creative designers and craftsmen in their creative process.
 Designer and traditional sign-writer David A. Smith34 is one of these passionate artists whose enthusiasm is contagious.
-Filmmaker Danny Cooke has captured Smith’s love for the special but nearly forgotten turn-of-the-century craft of creating reverse glass signs and gilded mirrors in a stunning 20-minute film.
+Filmmaker Danny Cooke35 has captured Smith’s love for the special but nearly forgotten turn-of-the-century craft of creating reverse glass signs and gilded mirrors in a stunning 20-minute film.

 The authors in this newsletter are: Talita Telma-Stöckle (tts), Jan Constantin (jc), Esther Arends (ea), Melanie Lang (ml), Cosima Mielke (cm), Iris Lješnjanin (il), Vitaly Friedman (vf), Sven Lennartz (sl), Christiane Rosenberger (research), Elja Friedman (tools), Clarissa Peterson (proofreading).